azankl/Ontoclick/README.md

 ```

 ## Future Product Installation
+In the future, users can install the plugin from the chrome store by following steps:
+1. Search for OntoClick in chrome store
+2. Click ‘Add to Chrome’
+3. Click ‘Add extension’ on the pop up window
-In the future, a user can install the plugin from the chrome store.
-Unfortunately, since it is under review by the chrome team, this method of installation is not currently available.
+(Unfortunately, since it is under review by the chrome team, this method of installation is not currently available.)

 ## User Manual
 1. Visit a web page in the Chrome browser